AREAS OF CONCENTRATION

 - Pennsylvania (1984)

-Robert Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Robert Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of a global general practice firm.
 His practice has focused on complex civil matters involving technology, regulatory, and commercial issues.
 Mr. Parker has represented clients in intellectual property litigation in federal district courts and at the International Trade Commission (ITC) under Section 337.
 He also has litigated in state courts, in the Court of International Trade, and before the Federal Election Commission, the Federal Energy Regulatory Commission, and the Federal Aviation Administration's Office of Dispute Resolution.
 He has represented clients in international (ICC) and domestic (AAA) arbitrations.
 An experienced appellate lawyer, Mr. Parker has argued before the U.S. Courts of Appeals for the Federal, District of Columbia, Fourth, and Eleventh Circuits.
 He has been named a Washington, DC Superlawyer in the area of IP litigation.

 Mr. Parker has also played a leading role in prominent internal investigations for clients addressing accounting, regulatory, and compliance issues.
-For example, he led an internal investigation into ethics and compliance practices at The Boeing Company, and he co-led an investigation into accounting and governance practices at Fannie Mae.
-He was a lead attorney for the "Rudman Commission," which in 1995 restructured the National Association of Securities Dealers and its relationship with the Nasdaq Stock Market.
+He led an internal investigation into ethics and compliance practices at The Boeing Company, and he co-led an investigation into accounting and governance practices at Fannie Mae.
+He was a lead attorney for the "Rudman Commission," which in 1995 restructured the National Association of Securities Dealers and its relationship with the NASDAQ Stock Market.

 - Represented Nichia Corporation in an ITC Section 337 proceeding involving laser diodes; case was resolved with a favorable settlement following Nichia's filing of motions for summary determination supported by the ITC Staff.

-- Represented Doosan Infracore and related entities in matters arising from their $4.9 billion acquisition of the Bobcat® construction equipment and other businesses; successfully resolved a complex purchase-price adjustment claim in a proceeding before an accounting expert.
+- Represented Doosan Infracore and related entities in matters arising from their $4.9 billion acquisition of the Bobcat® construction equipment and other businesses; successfully resolved a nine-figure purchase-price adjustment claim in a proceeding before an accounting expert.

-- Defended DVD Format/Logo Licensing Corp. in federal district court and before the Trademark Trial and Appeals Board in connection with Lanham Act, antitrust, and unfair competition claims concerning the familiar DVD logo and the specifications for the standard DVD formats.
+- Defended DVD Format/Logo Licensing Corp. in federal district court and before the Trade mark Trial and Appeals Board in connection with Lanham Act, antitrust, and unfair competition claims concerning the familiar DVD logo and the specifications for the standard DVD formats.
 The district court claims were dismissed by the district court, and plaintiff withdrew its appeal to the Ninth Circuit.
-The TTAB dismissed most of the challenger's claims, and challenger withdrew from the proceeding.
+The TTAB dismissed most of the challenger's claims, and challenger withdrew.
 Mr. Parker also represents DVD FLLC in licensing and customs matters.

 - Represented Hitachi Metals (formerly NEOMAX/Sumitomo Special Metals) in an ITC Section 337 proceeding, securing a general exclusion order; he also successfully defended a collateral challenge to the ITC order, and through a series of law suits, established a unique licensing network.